pigatron-industries/xenharmonics/README.md

-# Seed Project
+# Xenharmonics

-Seed project for Angular CLI, Typscript backend, MongoDB

 ## Build

+Install dependencies for development outside of the target environment (Raspberry Pi).
+Does not compile Pi specific IO modules:

+`npm run installDev`

+Install dependencies for builind on the Raspberry Pi:

+`npm run installProd`

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Build the project.
+The build artifacts will be stored in the `dist/` directory:

+`npm run build`

 ## Run

-Run `npm run start`
+`npm run start`